A Police K-9 Bit Its Handler 6 Times. What to do?

 I was wanting to know if the Pack Structure would work.

-He has bitten me at least six times, 3 when I've used an e-collar and other times while doing training scenarios.
+He has bitten me at least six times, three of which were when I used an e-collar and other times while doing training scenarios.

 Do you have any suggestions that could help with my issues?